GITWithAkshay/PRODIGY_AD_01/README.md

 Still, it is **not safe** for untrusted input.
 Use with caution.

 ## 📄 License
-MIT License – feel free to use, modify, and distribute.
+Feel free to use, modify, and distribute.